Quantization-Aware Neuromorphic Architecture for Skin Lesion Classification on Resource-Constrained Devices: Experiment

 \subsection{Analysis of Classification Results on HAM10000 Dataset}

-Table~\ref{tab:ours_performance} reports the precision, recall, and accuracy of the proposed model for each class on the HAM10000 test set.
-The model achieves consistent performance across all lesion categories, including minority classes.
-Notably, the architecture maintains stable results under limited training data and on-chip incremental learning, enabling effective clinical adaptation in evolving or low-resource scenarios.
-With a Top-1 accuracy of 91.6\% and macro F1 of 82.4\%, the system demonstrates effective discrimination of both common and rare lesions.
+Table~\ref{tab:ours_performance} reports the class-wise precision, recall, and F1 score of QANA on the HAM10000 test set.
+Macro F1 is computed as the unweighted mean of per-class F1 scores on the test set.
+The model achieves consistent performance across lesion categories, including minority classes.
+With a Top-1 accuracy of 91.6\% and a macro F1 of 91.0\%, the system demonstrates effective discrimination of both common and rare lesions.